 Domplatz / Trankgasse 1-5, Altstadt-Nord, 50667 Cologne

-One of the best places to stay in Cologne, this is a hotel for those of you wishing to enjoy a luxurious stay at the core of Cologne’s city center with the view of the Cathedral.
-The 5-star hotel has a free mini-bar, a fantastic cigar lounge and live piano music nights.
+One of the best places to stay in Cologne, Excelsior Hotel Ernst am Dom is a hotel for those of you wishing to enjoy a luxurious stay.
+You will be located in Cologne’s city center with a spectacular view of the Cathedral.
+This exquisite place has a free mini-bar, a fantastic cigar lounge, and live piano music nights.
 The free gym and saunas are an added touch of luxury.
 For travelers who want the best of the best, Excelsior is a must!

 Motel One Köln-Neumarkt